redis/minipilot/README.md

 docker cp minipilot:/app/gunicorn.log .
 ```

-Note that if your OpenAI key is not valid or expired, restart the Minipilot container (or rebuild it).
+Note that if your OpenAI key is not valid or expired, set the correct key as environment variable and restart the Minipilot container (or rebuild it).

 ## Documentation
 - [Installation Guide](docs/installation.md)